simao-ferreira/dotfiles/documentation/POLYBAR.md

 ## Starting polybar

 Polybar configuration settings can be divided to easier understanding.
-First component to run polybar is a launcher script, to be added on the `.i3/config` file.
+First component to run polybar is a launcher script, to be added on the configuration file (`.i3/config` or `bspwm`) file.

 According to documentation it should be fairly straight forward and simple.
 Example: